Skip to content

 Why Our Direct Relationship Beats Generic Online Shopping

-There's also the safety aspect.
-A jacket that's aging well—supple leather, intact seams, hardware that still works—protects you better than deteriorating material.
-You're not taking risks on the road because your gear is failing.
+There’s also the safety aspect.
+A jacket that’s aging well — supple leather, intact seams, hardware that still works — protects you better than deteriorating material.

 Action: When you calculate price, divide the cost by expected years of wear, not initial purchase cost.

-We're here if you want a jacket built to last.
-We'll fit you properly, explain the leather, discuss break-in, and stand behind what we make.
-You can reach us, talk to real people, and get actual service.
+We’re here if you want a jacket built to last.
+We’ll fit you properly, explain the leather, discuss break-in, and stand behind what we make.
+Browse our men’s American-made motorcycle jackets and USA-made motorcycle vests.

-That's how motorcycle gear should be bought—from someone who understands riders and who respects the craft enough to get it right.
+That’s how motorcycle gear should be bought — from someone who understands riders and respects the craft enough to get it right.

 Cart